May 05, 2021

 - If one or both partners want to make a change in the division of money and resources, expect an adjustment period.
 Higher-earning partners may feel disoriented by the increased independence of a partner who goes back to work or increases his or her earnings.
 Regardless of your position on the scale, know that resistance and fear does not mean lack of love.

 As with most intimacy issues, communication is the cornerstone of managing money dynamics.
-If both partners have good intentions and truly listen to each other’s perspectives without fear and defensiveness, money will rarely impede the relationship’s success.
+If both partners have good intentions and truly listen to each other’s perspectives without fear and defensiveness, money and control will rarely impede the relationship’s success.